A Stimulus Package for Your Immune System

 Keeping our immune system strong is a 365-day job.
 While practicing good hygiene is a perfect place to start, there’s so much more that we can do to support ourselves from unfriendly invaders.

-Did you know that you have one of the best defense mechanisms already in your body?
-Your immune system.
+Our body has one of the best defense mechanisms already and it’s called the immune system.

-My question for you Jennifer, is how are you investing in it now?
+My question for you is how are you investing in it now?

 Allow me to introduce you to the S’s…

 - Sleep & Stress

 - Sexercise… I mean, exercise (just liked the S-theme happening 😂 )